CQCL/hugr/specification/hugr.md

 originally specified.
 The set of basic blocks must satisfy constraints:
 * All (controlflow) edges whose target is in the set but whose source is outside, must have the same target
-* There must be at most one edge leaving the set; specifically,
+* There must be exactly one edge from a node in the set to a node outside it.
-   * *either* the set does not contain an Exit block, and there is exactly one edge leaving the set;
-   * *or* the set contains the Exit block, and there are not edges out of the set.

 Situations in which multiple nodes have edges leaving the set, can be converted to this form by a combination of InsertIdentity operations and one Replace.
+Similarly, rather than movng the Exit block into the nested CFG, an identity node with a single successor can be added just before, with that edge used as the exitting edge.

 ** Implementation Note ** The required form of set can be easily identified by two
 nodes: the unique entry node, and an exit node (which may be the Exit block of the